 Area of residence of a large part of the aristocracy of the 19th and 20th centuries.

-Here you will find Calle Zurbano, described in the New York Times as “one of the best in Europe”, a street dotted with charming palaces, boutiques, restaurants and museums, highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.
+Here you will find Calle Zurbano, described in the New York Times as “one of the best in Europe,” a street dotted with charming palaces, boutiques, restaurants, and museums.
+It is highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.

 Castellana: financial hub of Madrid

-Some of the pace of interest are Plaza de Colón, the Nuevos Ministerios building complex , the famous Santiago Bernabéu Stadium, the Azca complex , Plaza de Cuzco or Plaza de Castilla , with its emblematic Puerta de Europa Towers, better known as the Torres Kio.
+Some of the points of interest are Plaza de Colón, the Nuevos Ministerios building complex, the famous Santiago Bernabéu Stadium, the Azca complex, Plaza de Cuzco, or Plaza de Castilla, with its emblematic Puerta de Europa Towers, better known as the Torres Kio.

 Princesa: one of the largest areas of Madrid

-It extends from Plaza de España to Moncloa .
-Area with nineteenth-century buildings that were for the most part the residence of the lower and middle Spanish aristocracy, in which you can visit an authentic monumento of the ancient Egypt.
+It extends from Plaza de España to Moncloa.
+Area with nineteenth-century buildings that were for the most part the residence of the lower and middle Spanish aristocracy, in which you can visit an authentic monument of ancient Egypt.

 Here is the University City, where most of the faculties and higher schools of the Complutense University of Madrid and the Polytechnic University of Madrid are located, as well as more than thirty colleges and facilities of the National University of Education Distance (UNED).
 This area is home to several influential nightlife hubs in Madrid.

-Places of Interest: the Debod Temple, the Temple Gardens, the Parque del Oeste, the Dehesa de la Villa, the Triumphal Arch, the Moncloa Lighthouse, the Cerralbo Museum, the Hermitage of San Antonio de la Florida, the Estación del Norte, the Costume Museum, the Museum of America, the Madrid Cable Car, the Principe Pio Shopping Center .
+Places of Interest: the Debod Temple, the Temple Gardens, the Parque del Oeste, the Dehesa de la Villa, the Triumphal Arch, the Moncloa Lighthouse, the Cerralbo Museum, the Hermitage of San Antonio de la Florida, the Estación del Norte, the Costume Museum, the Museum of America, the Madrid Cable Car, and the Principe Pio Shopping Center.

 Some things to do in Madrid

-If you want to stay in Madrid or a residence
+If you want to stay in Madrid or have a residence

-Contact us if you are an owner or investor who wants to find the best tenants for your property.
+Contact us if you are an owner or investor who want to find the best tenants for your property.